nicolasfoss/resume_projects/README.md

 ## 538's Halloween Candy Rankings

 This project is all about Halloween candy!
 I explored FiveThirtyEight's Halloween Candy dataset (https://data.fivethirtyeight.com/) and learned what kinds of data it contains.
 I then fitted and evaluated linear and logistic regression models.

+## Who Is Drunk and When in Ames, Iowa?

+Using data collected from the State of Iowa, I grouped, summarized, and visualized data on breath alcohol tests in Ames, Iowa, (home of Iowa State University) from 2013-2017.
+Some questions I answered included, "What is the highest recorded value?" and "When do breath alcohol tests occur most?"